Lisa Eilbacher: Subsequent roles and films

-In 1981, she starred in the television film This House Possessed with Parker Stevenson, with whom she worked on The Hardy Boys Mysteries.

-That year she acted in Lee Philips's film On the Right Track starring television star Gary Coleman.
+In 1981, Eilbacher starred in the television film This House Possessed with Parker Stevenson, with whom she worked on The Hardy Boys Mysteries.
+That same year, she acted in Lee Philips's film On the Right Track starring television star Gary Coleman.
 Some reviews concluded that it was sappy and capitalizing on Coleman's TV following, many found the film charming, well written, and well acted.
 Kevin Thomas of the Los Angeles Times, felt she stood out by saying it "is Coleman's picture, but its unexpected pleasure is Eilbacher".

 Eilbacher is best known for her roles in two 1980s films: An Officer and a Gentleman and Beverly Hills Cop.
-In An Officer and a Gentleman, she played Naval Aviation Officer Candidate Casey Seeger, a popular and charming woman who nearly flunked out of the program due to her inability to complete the obstacle course; however, she persevered and graduated.
-An amateur bodybuilder in real life, Eilbacher said the hardest aspect of this role was "pretending" to be out of shape.
+In An Officer and a Gentleman, she played Naval Aviation Officer Candidate Casey Seeger, a popular and charming woman who nearly flunked out of the program due to her inability to complete the obstacle course, but she persevered and graduated.
+An amateur bodybuilder in real life, Eilbacher said that the hardest aspect of this role was "pretending" to be out of shape.
 In Beverly Hills Cop, she played Jenny Summers, a childhood friend of Eddie Murphy's character who reunited with him to solve the murder of a mutual friend.

 Eilbacher was also featured in the 1983 miniseries The Winds of War, playing Madeleine Henry.
 In 1985, she co-starred with Holland Taylor in the ABC detective series Me and Mom.

 Personal life

-She has been married to director and photographer Bradford May since 1988.
+Eilbacher has been married to director and photographer Bradford May since 1988.